 Clearly with advanced disease, the cancer becomes incurable but treatment for many being palliative to reduce tumor bulk and reduce any symptoms and/or syndrome effects.
 Despite this, the outlook for metastatic NENs at the lower grades is good.
 While we’re talking about palliative care, do not confuse this with end of life, that is only one end of the palliative spectrum.
 It can and is used at the earliest stage of cancer.

 Immunotherapy will eventually cure cancer, right?

-Immunotherapy will play a huge part in cancer treatment in the future, that we know.
-But to suggest that it’s a cure is probably overstating its current success.
+Immunotherapy is forecast to play a huge part in cancer treatment in the future, that we know.
+But to suggest that it’s a cure is probably overstating its current performance.
 Neuroendocrine Cancer has not been forgotten – you can read more about Neuroendocrine Cancer and Immunotherapy here.

 I heard the Oncolytic Virus at Uppsala is a cure for NETs?

-There is currently no scientific evidence that the Oncolytic Virus (AdVince) can cure humans with Neuroendocrine Cancer.
-So far it has only been proven in destroying neuroendocrine tumours in mice.
+There is currently no scientific evidence that the Oncolytic Virus (AdVince) for any other oncolytic virus initiatives can cure humans with NENs.
+So far it has only been proven in destroying NETs in mice.
 The Oncolytic Viruses developed in Uppsala are now being evaluated in phase I clinical trials for neuroendocrine cancer.
-If you’re not up to speed with this trial, read more here – Oncolytic Virus Uppsala
+If you’re not up to speed with Oncolytic Virus trials, read more here – Oncolytic Virus

 Isn’t prevention better than a cure?